 What’s in a Driver Qualification (DQ) File?

-DISA can provide these services and automatically include documents into a driver’s DQ file:
+DISA can provide these services and automatically include documents in a driver’s DQ file:

-Pre-Employment Drug & Alcohol Test Results - This is the certificate of the negative, pre-employment, FMCSA drug test results.
+Pre-Employment Drug & Alcohol Test Results—This is the certificate of the negative pre-employment FMCSA drug test results.
 It is necessary for drivers who are required to hold a CDL.
 It is not specified under regulations to keep this in the driver qualification file, but it will likely be requested in the event of an audit.
-Motor carriers are not prohibited from maintaining them with the driver files.
+Motor carriers are not prohibited from maintaining it with the driver files.

-Motor Vehicle Records (MVRs)- The employer must obtain MVR’s for every state the driver has held a license or permit over the last 3 years.
-This must be reviewed and updated on an annual basis.
+Motor Vehicle Records (MVRs)—The employer must obtain MVRs for every state where the driver has held a license or permit over the last three years.
+These records must be reviewed and updated annually.

-Previous Employer Requests and Responses - Must maintain information from the previous three years of employment for all DOT - regulated positions and must include: - A written authorization form from the applicant permitting an investigation to be conducted. - Documented attempts made from previous employers who do not respond. - Documented responses from previous DOT- regulated employers. - Documentation if the employee held no previous DOT-regulated positions.
+Previous Employer Requests and Responses—Must maintain information from the previous three years of employment for all DOT-regulated positions and must include: - A written authorization form from the applicant permitting an investigation to be conducted. - Documented attempts made by previous employers who did not respond. - Documented responses from previous DOT-regulated employers. - Documentation if the employee held no previous DOT-regulated positions.

-Medical Examiner’s Certificate - It is important that drivers are physically qualified to operate a CMV and must undergo a DOT medical evaluation at a minimum once every 24 months, but some are renewed at 12, 6, or 3-month intervals due to health conditions.
-A copy of the applicant’s medical certification must be kept on file and employers must maintain its valid status.
-The medical examiners status on the national registry must be verified and notated in the file.
+Medical Examiner’s Certificate—It is important that drivers are physically qualified to operate a CMV and must undergo a DOT medical evaluation at a minimum once every 24 months, but some are renewed at 12, 6, or 3-month intervals due to health conditions.
+A copy of the applicant’s medical certification must be kept on file, and employers must maintain its valid status.
+The medical examiner's status on the national registry must be verified and noted in the file.

 DISA’s DQ Services offer electronic options to assist you in obtaining compliant documents for: